The Multifaith Action Society (MAS), a registered charity under the society's act, was founded in 1972 as an ecumenical

 contribution to a society which respects the richness of diversity while maintaining the essential unity of humanity.

 The Board sets policy for and exercises oversight of the production and content, through the MFC Working Group, for the annual Multifaith Calendar which is distributed across Canada, the United States and abroad.
-Managing Editor for the MFC is Diane Lund; Distribution Manager is Bernard Bouska.
+Managing Editor for the MFC is Creative Wonders (Diane Lund).
+Marketing and Distribution Manager is Bernard Bouska.